 In each season, some industries do better than others.
 Investors can take advantage of seasonal market trends through sector index ETFs.
 For example, suppose a particular season is suitable for infrastructure industries.
 In that case, you may increase your holdings of infrastructure ETFs during that season.

-One of the well-known seasonal market trends in India is gold prices and stock prices of electronics-related companies rising during Diwali.
+One of India’s well-known seasonal market trends is gold prices and stock prices of electronics-related companies rising during Diwali.

 Short selling with ETFs